devsaurus/nodemcu-vncserver/README.md

 # nodemcu-vncserver
 A VNC server framework for Lua on [NodeMCU](https://github.com/nodemcu/nodemcu-firmware).
-It implements a basic subset of the [RFB protocol](http://vncdotool.readthedocs.io/en/latest/rfbproto.html) and enables Lua scripts to send graphics via TCP connection to a VNC client on PC or smartphons.
+It implements a basic subset of the [RFB protocol](http://vncdotool.readthedocs.io/en/latest/rfbproto.html) and enables Lua scripts to send graphics via TCP connection to a VNC client on PC or smartphone.
-It was inspired by [pylotron](https://github.com/cnlohr/pylotron) which demonstrates the simplicity of graphical interaction between an embedded system with a smart client via VNC.
+It was inspired by [pylotron](https://github.com/cnlohr/pylotron) which demonstrates the simplicity of graphical interaction between an embedded system and a smart client via VNC.

 Modules required to be compiled into the firmware:
 - `net`